 Where: Fremantle College, 79 Lefroy Road Beaconsfield

 Perth City Farm

-The popular Perth City Farm purveys all things organic, biodynamic, ethical and sustainable every Saturday from 8am to 12pm.
+The popular Perth City Farm purveys all things organic, biodynamic, ethical and sustainable.
 You won't find any chemical sprays used on the fruit and veg, dairy products, unrefined honey or meats.
-There are also organic clothing, health foods and body products.
+There is also organic clothing, health foods and body products.
 The farm sits beside an excellent café that does punchy coffee, creamy scrambled eggs and decadent flourless chocolate and raspberry cake.
 The market is enclosed and can be hard to find – look for it behind a large asphalt car park along Royal Street in East Perth, or take the train to Claisebrook station and spot it from the pedestrian overpass.

-Independent designer and handmade goods are the hallmark of this specialty market, held four times a year (10am-4pm on 26 March, 25 June, 17 September and 26 November in 2017).
+Independent designer and handmade goods are the hallmark of this specialty market, held four times a year.
 About 180 artists, craftspeople and food specialists come together for Perth Upmarket, held in Winthrop Hall in the leafy surrounds of the University of Western Australia.
 If there's no market during your stay, you can visit the Perth Upmarket Retail Shopfront, which curates designer wares within the Angove Street Collective boutique on the Angove Street café strip in North Perth.

 Where: The University of Western Australia’s Winthrop Hall, 35 Stirling Hwy, Crawley